jacobkap/crimebythenumbers/docs/intro-to-r.md

 The final tab we'll look at is Pane Layout.
 This lets you move around the Source, Console, and the other two panels.
 There are a number of different tabs to select for the panels (unchecking one just moves it to the other panel, it doesn't remove it from RStudio) and we'll talk about three of them.
 The Environment tab shows every object you load into R or make in R. So if you load a file called "data" you can check the Environment tab.
 If it is there, you have loaded the file correctly.

-As we'll discuss more in Section \@ref(finding-help-about-functions), the Help tab will open up to show you a help page for a function you want more information on.
+As we'll discuss more in Section \@ref(finding-help-about-functions), the Help tab will open up to show you a help page for a function you want more information on (we'll also discuss exactly what a function is below.
+But for now just think of a function as a shortcut to using code that someone else wrote).
 The Plots tab will display any plot you make.
 It also keeps all plots you've made (until restarting R) so you can scroll through the plots.

 ![](images/rstudio_9.PNG)